Monday, August 29, 2011

 27.08.11.
 Steel mesh fence cordon.
 Sumner Borough Council / Community bldg, demolition site, Wakefield Ave / Nayland St, post June 13 quake

-Wakefield Ave: I trekked past dusty demolition sites.
-Beyond the closed garage, starting at rock fall damaged RSA ghosts, a long line of 2 layered, shipping containers cordoned cliff side of Wakefield Ave below Sumner cliff.
+Wakefield Ave: I trekked past dusty demolition-sites.
+Beyond the closed garage, starting at rockfall damaged RSA ruins, a long line of two-layered shipping-containers cordoned the cliff-side of Wakefield Ave below Sumner cliff.

 27.08.11.
 Shipping container cordon, Wakefield Ave, post June 13 quake

-Containers protected traffic & walkers from rock falls & obscured cliff side ghosts: RSA ghosts; rogue flats construction below Sumner cliff; Croquet Club with new rock fans below the cliff, fallen rocks on croquet lawns.
-Further on, greystone, All Saints Anglican Church ghost, below Sumner cliff, stood unbroken, between cliff & container cordon.
+Shipping-containers protected traffic & walkers from rockfalls & obscured cliff-side ruins: RSA ruins; apartments' construction below Sumner cliff; Croquet Club with new rock-fans below the cliff, fallen rocks on croquet lawns.
+Further on, All Saints Anglican Church still stood below Sumner cliff.
+The greystone church stood unbroken between the cliff & the shipping-container cordon.

 1995.
 When we'd stayed at Sumner, we'd attended All Saints Anglican Church.
 By 2015 the church would be demolished